danbates2/sbfspot_to_emonCMS/README.md

 .
 The */5 is the interval in minutes, matching the SBFspotUploadDaemon default recommendation.

 .
-User must modify the script to include the emonCMS API Write key.
+User must modify the script to include their emonCMS API Write key.

 .
 With emonCMS already installed on a rPi, SBFspot will run fine.
 Tested using the default SQLite.